guillaume-gagnaire/42php/README.md

  * `data-viewer-src` *(optional)*: URL of the full image.
 It's useful when you want to open viewer from a link, or other non-img tag, or from a thumbnail.
  * `data-height` *(optional)*: Height of the full image.
 It's useful when you want to open viewer from a link, or other non-img tag, or from a thumbnail.
  * `data-width` *(optional)*: Width of the full image.
 It's useful when you want to open viewer from a link, or other non-img tag, or from a thumbnail.
+ * `data-viewer-column` *(optional)*: Used to append a right column into the viewer.
+Useful if you want to put content like users, comments, etc ...

 Viewer works too with any AJAX loaded content.

 `test.html`